18 min read

 Conceptually, we can think of this as a cable that connects the default net network namespace with the new net network namespace of the container.

-Let’s list some characteristics of veth devices (from the manpage):
+Here are some characteristics of veth devices (from the manpage):

 • they can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace, but can also be used as standalone network devices

-• always created in interconnected pairs
+• always created in interconnected pairs, such as:

-$ sudo ip link add <p1-name> type veth peer name <p2-name>
+$ sudo ip link add p1-name type veth peer name p2-name

 • p1-name and p2-name are the names assigned to the two connected end points